 SEO is an acronym that stands for “Search Engine Optimization,” and it is a critical part of any law firm’s marketing strategy.
 With the help of SEO, law firms achieve better organic search ranking (not paid) positions and are more likely to receive more high-quality cases because of their increased visibility in search engines like Google, Bing, Youtube or smaller ones like Duck Duck Go.
-The purpose of SEO is to provide search engine users the best experience in their search ( for knowledge or transactions), fast.
+The purpose of SEO is to provide search engine users the best experience in their search for knowledge or transactions.
 SEO can be beneficial to your overall marketing strategy, but, developing, implementing, and maintaining a successful strategy takes time.
 Time, energy, and technical knowledge that many busy attorneys just don’t have.

 What Does This Guide Cover

 This guide is meant to give Lawyers a birds-eye view of their organic marketing.
 It will teach the basics of relevant lawyer SEO marketing topics for your firm, however, it will not take you through the step-by-step process of “how to take on your organic marketing DIY style.”
 That being said, if the latter is what you’re after, this guide will certainly give you a solid foundation.
-Each chapter is meant to cover what you need to know to understand and even run a successful organic search engine campaign.
+Each chapter is meant to cover what you need to know to understand and even run a successful organic search engine campaign for your firm.

 - In the first chapter of the guide, you will learn about the search engine ranking factors for lawyers to take into account when building pages.

-- Chapter two will go over what other lawyers do, with competitor & keyword research, and what to look for to create strong rank worthy content.
+- Chapter two will go over what other lawyers do, with competitor & keyword research, and what to look for to create strong, rank-worthy content.

 - In the third chapter, we will guide you through the best practices in technical SEO for law firms and the steps to creating a winning site and converting landing pages.